High Availability

 Rauthy is capable of running in a High Availability Mode (HA).

+Some values, like authentication codes for instance, do live in the cache only.
 Because of this, all instances create and share a single HA cache layer, which means at the same time, that you cannot just scale up the replicas infinitely without adjusting the config.
 The optimal amount of replicas for a HA mode would be 3, or if you need even higher resilience 5.
-More replicas should work just fine, but this has never been really tested and the performance will degrade at some point.
+More replicas should work just fine, but at some point, the write throughput will degrade.

 Even though everything is authenticated, you should not expose the